Phi Alpha is a highly selective honor society for social work graduate and undergraduate students with over 225 chapters in the United States.

 Evansville, IN 47712

-Applicants will receive an e-mail or letter of acceptance or denial in early March, and your check will be either cashed or returned to you at that time.
-If accepted, you will receive information by email or mail about the spring initiation ceremony.
+Applicants will receive an e-mail notification in early March.
+If accepted, you will receive information about the spring initiation ceremony.